ghostop14/sparrow-wifi/README.md

 sudo sparrowwifiagent.py --port=&lt;myport&gt;

 you can also enable mavlink GPS capabilities here on the command-line with the --mavlinkgps switch.
 See --help for details.

+## Raspberry Pi Notes

+You can run the remote agent on a Raspberry pi, however the installation requirements are a bit different.
+First, you'll need to install python3-dateutil:

+sudo apt-get install python3-dateutil

+Then for the pip installation, you won't be able to run the GUI since there doesn't appear to be a PyQtChart suitable for the Pi.
+So for the agent, just install the gps and dronekit modules:

+sudo pip3 install gps3 dronekit